Safarveisi/multi-agent-system/README.md

 # multi-agent-system
-A multi-agent system comprising large language models (LLMs), each integrated with domain-specific tools and designed for inter-agent communication to collaboratively execute and fulfill user-defined objectives.
+A multi-agent system composed of large language models (LLMs), each integrated with domain-specific tools and designed to communicate with one another in order to collaboratively solve an applicant's visa-related problem.